 - 5.3.13 Areas of biodiversity and geological importance and sensitivity should be protected and development should enhance local habitats and ecological networks.
 Development within close proximity to internationally, nationally and locally designated sites will need to incorporate sympathetic design components to enhance their nature conservation interests and to avoid or mitigate any adverse impacts.
-Internationally important sites present within the county include Special Areas of Conservation (SACs); nationally important sites include Sites of Special Scientific Interest (SSSIs) and National Nature Reserves (NNRs); and locally important sites include Local Wildlife Sites and Local Geological Sites. - 5.3.14 Dependent upon the scale and proximity of development proposals affecting biodiversity or geodiversity features, Herefordshire Council may require developers to produce a management strategy to ensure the continued protection of the features of interest.
+Internationally important sites present within the county include Special Areas of Conservation (SACs); nationally important sites include Sites of Special Scientific Interest (SSSIs) and National Nature Reserves (NNRs); and locally important sites include Local Wildlife Sites and Local Geological Sites.
+Where harm cannot be avoided, compensatory measures should be included to off-set any losses or adverse effects. - 5.3.14 Dependent upon the scale and proximity of development proposals to biodiversity or geodiversity features, Herefordshire Council will seek may require developers to produce a management strategy to ensure the continued protection of the features of interest.
 Such management strategies may include monitoring information.
-This will provide up-to-date information which will shape future policy reviews as well as inform future site specific plans. - 5.3.15 The Core Strategy objectives will be delivered through supporting development proposals that add to Herefordshire's biodiversity.
+This will provide up-to-date information which will shape future policy reviews as well as inform future site specific plans.

+5.3.15 The Core Strategy objectives will be delivered through supporting development proposals that add to Herefordshire's biodiversity.
 During the plan period Herefordshire Council will review its Biodiversity Supplementary Planning Guidance utilising in particular the principles, opportunities and constraints detailed within the Building Biodiversity into Herefordshire Council's Local Development Framework 2009.
 Further areas of local biodiversity or geodiversity importance may be designated or extended during the plan period.

-5.3.16 Details of the county's biodiversity and geodiversity assets and features, some of which traverse the local authority's administrative boundaries, are listed in Appendices 8e-k and further information is held at the Herefordshire Biological Records Centre.
+5.3.16 Details of the county's biodiversity and geodiversity assets and features, some of which traverse the local authority's administrative boundaries, are listed in Appendices 8e-k and further information is held at the are held at the Herefordshire Biological Records Centre.
 Core areas have been identified where there are clusters of biodiversity and geodiversity features of high conservation value as detailed in the Herefordshire Ecological Network Map 2012.
 Development within and adjacent to these core areas and associated buffer zones will need to be sympathetically designed to ensure there are no adverse impacts upon them.
 Alongside this, Herefordshire Council will seek contributions to enhance and link such core areas.